 Period 2: 1800 to 1880 – Progressive expansion of the harbour infrastructures in the delta front.
 From the end of the 18th c. onwards, the main concern of the engineers was to offer a safe anchorage for ships.
 Their first aim was to stop the influence of the waves and storms coming from the north-east.
-Consequently, they built first a long mole called Muelle de Levante.
-However, in 1821, a strom coming from the SSW showed that the harbour was still exposed to this risk – 35 out of 48 ships drowned in the harbour (Capitania del puerto de Tarragona, 1822).
+Consequently, they built first a long mole (breakwater) called Muelle de Levante.
+However, in 1821, a storm coming from the SSW showed that the harbour was still exposed to waves – 35 out of 48 ships drowned in the harbour (Capitania del puerto de Tarragona, 1822).
 This risk coming from the south was reduced with the construction of the Dique transversal at the end of this period (1874 to 1883).
-In the mid-19th c., the authorities of the harbour also started dealing with the sedimentary inputs coming from Francolí.
-Engineers built a wall to stabilise the left side of the mouth of the Francolí leading to the west.
-The role of this structure was to keep the sediment away from the harbour.
+In the mid-19th c., the harbour authorities also started dealing with the sedimentary inputs coming from Francolí.
+Engineers built a wall to stabilise the left side of the mouth of the Francolí and leading it to the west.
+The role of this structure was to keep sediment away from the harbour.
 Then, it connected to the Dique transversal contributing also partly to this task.
 In 1874, the powerful flash flood of Santa Tecla damaged the structures built at the river mouth (Ruiz-Bellet et al., 2015) and momentarily stopped the work engaged on the Dique transversal (Montserrat, 2012).
-Period 2 is characterised by these important constructions but with small dredging activities.
+Period 2 is characterised by these important constructions, but with limited dredging activities.
 The underwater river mouth lobe was still active during this period and expanded towards the harbour to the east.
 It was partly deflected by the structure built at the river mouth and the Dique transversal modified its morphology for some years before Period 3.

 This period was opportune for the socio-economic growth of Tarragona.
 The urban junction between Lower and Upper City took place in the middle of this period, while urbanisation around the harbour remained on the eastern fringe of the delta.